 Our purpose is to provide stability and solution-focused social support to individuals and families.
 At Helen's Project, we understand that individuals and communities go through life-altering phases like negative health diagnoses, unemployment, divorce, and incarceration of family members.
 For those in immediate need, we provide resources such as mental health counseling, transportation, ex-offender work programs, and food assistance.
 We want individuals to realize and act on their potential.
 This potential can only be realized in a stable home and work environment.

-Helen’s Project is a 501(c)(3) nonprofit organization that provides mental health, counseling, peer support, rental and transportation services to individuals and families from indigent communities.
+Helen’s Project is a 501(c)(3) non profit organization that provides case management, housing navigation, mental health support, and transportation services to individuals and families from low to low-moderate income communities.
 It was founded in 2009 by individuals motivated to rehabilitate substance abuse victims and create a positive recovery and growth roadmap.
-Since then, it has grown to incorporate full case management.
-We help ex-offenders looking for ways to reintegrate into society, struggling single moms, bright kids working with limited resources and veterans with mental health problems.

 Helen’s Project is committed to racial equity both internally through our work environment, and externally through our programming.

 We are committed to ensuring that every policy enacted reflects democratic principles of equity and justice.

 We understand that enacting policy in a just and equitable manner considers critical issues of implicit bias and discrimination that requires concerted and purposeful action.